belgaied2/hb/README.md

 * `region`: the HobbyFarm's region in the URL: https://admin.na2.hobbyfarm.io/
 * `scenario`: is the name of the scenario to download

+At the moment this dl command will create a folder with the scenario name and put all markdown steps inside.

 To get inline help:
 ```
 hb help